 There’s been a great deal of innovation and experimentation, with fabrics and processes from a sustainability perspective.
 It’s an exciting moment and we want to continue to be at the forefront of that innovative and responsible design.

-We also recently took part in the world’s first digital clothing store by digitising a conceptual RÆBURN garment, and I’m interested to see how digital fashion develops.
+We also recently took part in the world’s first digital clothing store by digitizing a conceptual RÆBURN garment, and I’m interested to see how digital fashion develops.
 Digital clothing certainly has promise for sustainability reasons and I’d like to think that digital fashion will help address production issues, but also aid in marketing a physical collection more effectively and responsibly.

 ‘You Would Never Have Sold Workwear Ten Years Ago’